 In addition to your regular runner's checklist, prepare the following items:

 - Water & electrolytes

 We sincerely thank you for your understanding, cooperation, and support to follow these requirements and guidelines.
+Things are changing almost weekly as the state, counties, and cities begin to fully open up.
+This is all new territory to help get us out of this pandemic.
 If you have questions or concerns please do not hesitate to contact us.
-This is all new territory to help get us out of this pandemic.
 Working together we can have an awesome and safe race experience for everyone.